Jerry Burns: Iowa head coach

 Burns served seven total years as an assistant coach to Evashevski.
 As part of a deal with Iowa Athletic Board, Evashevski was appointed Iowa's athletic director and agreed to appoint his successor.
-Burns was then appointed Burns to become Iowa's 20th head football coach beginning with the 1961 season.
+He then appointed Burns to become Iowa's 20th head football coach beginning with the 1961 season.

 Before his first game as a college head coach, the 1961 Hawkeye team was named the number one team in the AP Preseason Poll.
 Iowa started the season by winning their first four games in 1961 before losing their next four.
 In their final game, the Hawkeyes defeated Notre Dame 42–21 for the team's fifth win in six years over the Irish.
 Iowa finished the season 5–4, their last winning record until 1981.

 In 1962, Iowa defeated both Michigan and Ohio State, the only time in school history that the school had defeated both teams in the same year.
 However, the Hawkeyes won only two other games and posted a 4–5 final record.
 The school's final game of the season against Notre Dame was canceled on account of the assassination of John F. Kennedy.
 The Hawkeyes finished 1963 with a 3–3–2 record.

 A 3–0 start in the 1964 season quickly turned sour, as the Hawkeyes lost their final six games.
-Burns was now in real danger of being fired, but Iowa had several players returning in 1965 and the Hawkeyes were expected to be very good.
-Before the 1965 season, Playboy Magazine picked Iowa as their Preseason Number One team and predicted a 9–1 record.
+Burns was now in real danger of being fired, but Iowa had several players returning in 1965 and the Hawkeyes were expected to be very good; Playboy Magazine picked Iowa as their Preseason Number One team and predicted a 9–1 record.
 Instead, Iowa finished the year 1–9 and, before Iowa's final game that season, it was announced that Burns would not be retained in 1966.

 Of his firing, Burns said, "I want to be emphatic.
 I hold no ill feelings toward anyone.
 I hope, I sincerely hope, Iowa has great success in football in the future.
 If I can contribute to that future, I will."
 After his final game, his players hoisted him on their shoulders and carried him off the field, despite the loss.
 There were those who insisted that Athletic Director Evashevski wanted to return as football coach and that rather than helping Burns to succeed, Evashevski hampered him with rules and regulations that were not in force when he was the coach.
 But Burns ultimately said, "If we have failed, and we have, I'll take the responsibility for that.
 It is not the players' fault.
 They have done the best they can."
 He had a 16–27–2 record at Iowa.